Knowledge base

 Labels and data volume

-Indeed, these, present in Gmail, will be converted into folders on the Infomaniak servers (same principle as when retrieving messages with an IMAP email software/client like Thunderbird):
+The storage space displayed at Infomaniak may not match the one indicated in Gmail, notably due to the different management of labels / tags.
+Indeed, those present in Gmail will be converted into folders on the Infomaniak servers (same principle as when fetching mail with an IMAP email software/client like Thunderbird):

 Has this FAQ been helpful?